Diversity, Equity & Inclusion

 Get Involved in Our DEI Initiatives

 HHS offers a variety of diversity, equity and inclusion programming for students, faculty and staff, from college-wide activities, such as our Critical Conversations series and awards, to department- and school-level opportunities that include courses for college credit, DEI-focused seminars and more.
 Our HHS Success Mentors program matches first-year undergraduate students with a student mentor who shares similar interests and experiences.
-The HHS Graduate Student Diversity Fellowship supports doctoral students in advancing diversity and broadening perspectives at Purdue.
+The HHS Graduate Excellence Fellowship is designed to aid in the recruitment of doctoral students who show exceptional promise for contributing to the College’s mission of advancing diversity, equity and inclusion.
 Funding is also available for HHS students to participate in DEI-focused training, workshops and other learning opportunities.
 Faculty, staff and students are invited to participate in the HHS DEI Science Consortium, which offers a multidisciplinary platform to elevate science and practices to guide a more diverse, equitable and inclusive space.

 Whether they’re investigating ways to dismantle oppressive policies and systems that lead to health disparities or understanding the internal processes by which individuals accept and reject others, researchers in the College of Health and Human Sciences are engaged in a variety of research topics to advance diversity, equity and inclusion in local communities, across the country and around the world.
 The HHS DEI Small Grants Program facilitates and supports research that is relevant to issues of DEI and/or focuses on underrepresented minority populations or people belonging to stigmatized or underrepresented groups.
 Details for the spring 2023 initiative will be announced by December 15, 2022.